Jamesits/umbrella/README.md

 ### Known Issues

 * Integrated auth doesn't work for git (but works for providers), please log in yourself on the backup computer
-* Restore is not done yet; you might need to manually restore for now
+* Restore is not done yet; you might need to manually restore for now (`git clone path/to/your/backup/git`)

 ### Incremental Backups